elmerv/TBD-Proj/README.md

 # TBD-Proj
-This project is TBD, but I tihnk
+This project is TBD, but I think.